shub-sharma/crypto-portfolio/README.md

 - **Profiles:**
   - View your profile or others' public profiles.
   - Learn more about other users using the app.
+  - Guest user profile to test out the app without having to sign in.

 ## Tools
 - **Next.js, Tailwind CSS, shadcn ui** (for beautiful UI components such as tables, buttons, etc.)